jdlph/MIOCSV/README.md

 Note that the string involved in copy 2 and copy 3 does nothing but only serves an intermediate media from buffered chars and the parsed substrings.
 Once its substrings are parsed, it becomes useless, and will be discarded while we are moving to the next line.

-Why construct such a string object from the first beginning which only incurs unnecessary copy operation and additional cost on memory allocation?
+Therefore, why construct such a string object from the first beginning which only incurs unnecessary copy operation and additional cost on memory allocation?
 Why not pass its range as a pair of begin and end iterators which is equivalent but much more efficient (almost zero overhead)?

-We can either build a customer string range type or simply adopt std::string_view (C++17).
-Either way will remove this copy operation.
+To remove this copy operation, we can either build a customer string range type or simply adopt std::string_view (C++17).

 With memory mapping presented before, the first copy operation is dropped as well.
 At this point, it leaves us with one and only one copy directly from chars in the file to the parsed substrings in conjunction with the single linear search.

 ![Our MIO-Based CSV Parser](pic/mio.png)

 ## Acknowledgement
+This project is inspired by two existing works from the community.
-* [mio::StringReader.getline()](https://github.com/wxinix/wxlib/blob/main/mio/include/mio/stringreader.hpp) is created by Dr. Wuping Xin.
-Thanks to him for making this master piece!
+* [mio::StringReader.getline()](https://github.com/wxinix/wxlib/blob/main/mio/include/mio/stringreader.hpp).
+Thanks to Dr. Wuping Xin for making this master piece!
-* The string split method is from [CSVparser](https://github.com/rsylvian/CSVparser).
+* The parsing algorithm from [CSVparser](https://github.com/rsylvian/CSVparser).
 Thanks to its original author for this elegant procedure!